apache/skywalking-docker/6/6.3/oap/README.md

  - `apollo`, If set this value, all enviroment variables of `configuration.apollo` in `application.yml` are avaliable.
  - `nacos`, If set this value, all enviroment variables of `configuration.nacos` in `application.yml` are avaliable.
  - `zookeeper`, If set this value, all enviroment variables of `configuration.zookeeper` in `application.yml` are avaliable.

+## SW_TELEMETRY
+Default value is `none`, avaliable values are:

+ - `none`, If set this value, all enviroment variables of `telemetry.none` in `application.yml` are avaliable.
+ - `prometheus`, If set this value, all enviroment variables of `configuration.prometheus` in `application.yml` are avaliable.
+ - `so11y`, If set this value, all enviroment variables of `configuration.so11y` in `application.yml` are avaliable.

 ## XXX_ENABLED